Buy a Determination Chinese/Japanese Scroll

 Resilience / Restoration / Recovery Scroll

-This title suggests having the power to recover, restore, rehabilitate.
+恢復力 suggests having the power to recover, restore, and rehabilitate.
 This can refer to yourself, someone else, or even to something, like rehabilitating a burned forest. 恢復力 is the essence of resilience in life.

-The first two characters are a word that means to reinstate, to resume, to restore, to recover, to regain, to rehabilitate, restoration, rehabilitation, recovery, return, improvement, recovery (from an illness), recuperation, or convalescence.
+The first two characters are a word that means to reinstate, resume, restore, recover, regain, or rehabilitate, restoration, rehabilitation, recovery, return, improvement, recovery (from an illness), recuperation, or convalescence.

 The last character means strength or power.